prastamaha/openstack-installer/README.md

     ========== FORMAT ============

     Hostname   : $SERVER_TYPE

+    # MANAGEMENT NETWORK
+    Interface  : $MANAGEMENT_INT_NAME
+    IP Address : $MANAGEMENT_IP
+    Netmask    : $MANAGEMENT_NETMASK
+    Gateway    : $MANAGEMENT_GATEWAY

+    # PROVIDER NETWORK
     Interface  : $PROVIDER_INT_NAME
     IP Address : $PROVIDER_IP
     Netmask    : $PROVIDER_NETMASK
-    Gateway    : $PROVIDER_GATEWAY

-    Interface  : $MANAGEMENT_INT_NAME
-    IP Address : $MANAGEMENT_IP
-    Netmask    : $MANAGEMENT_NETMASK
     Gateway    : without gateway

     DNS Server : $DNS
 ```
+Management network is a network requires a gateway to provide Internet access to all nodes for administrative purposes such as package installation, security updates, DNS, and NTP.

-provider network is a network that is connected to the internet that will be used as an external network
+Provider network is a network that will be used as an external network for the instance

-network management is a network used for internal communication in openstack clusters

 - network Configuration example :
 ```